Huskyeder/stackato-doc/admin/best-practices/index.rst

 machine for backup, but caution is required when taking snapshots of a multi-node Stackato cluster.

-Stackato's system state is highly interdependent on all nodes in the cluster.
+The system state of Stackato cluster nodes is highly interdependent.
 A snapshot rollback of multiple nodes which is not perfectly in sync may not return the cluster to a fully functional state.
 For example, a service node restored from a snapshot may be missing database instances which the Cloud Controller has created.
 Applications bound to existing services may be missing records.

 If snapshots are a part of your backup or disaster recovery strategy, the following techniques can minimize potential problems: